saramcel/School_District_Analysis/README.md

   ![New results 5](/Resources/N5.png)

-  -
+  - There are no changes to the analysis by school spending bins.
+The formatting would disguise very small changes because it rounds the numbers.

-  ### How does replacing the ninth-grade scores affect scores by school size
+  ### 6. How does replacing the ninth-grade scores affect scores by school size

   - Original Analysis: